DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Related Work

 \subsection{Evaluation for Survey Generation}

-Existing evaluation benchmarks typically use human-written surveys as the gold standard and then evaluate the quality of generated surveys based on the LLM-as-a-judgment paradigm.
-For example, SurveyBench \citep{yan2025surveyforge} directly adopts human-written surveys selected by researchers based on their experience knowledge as the gold standard, primarily evaluating the performance of the generated surveys in terms of outline structure, topic coverage, and content relevance.
-In contrast, SurveyScope \citep{shi2025scisage} constructs its gold standard by combining objective metrics such as publication time and citation count with researchers’ judgment, and evaluates the content quality, organizational logic, and citation accuracy of generated surveys.
-Furthermore, SurGE \citep{su2025surge} selects its gold-standard surveys through human annotation by researchers based on criteria such as citation count and content coverage, and evaluates the generated survey from multiple dimensions including citation accuracy, structural organization, and content quality.
-However, these evaluation benchmarks lack human annotation for the academic dimensions of the surveys, resulting in unreliable gold standard datasets.
-Furthermore, the evaluation metrics only assess the surface quality and fail to evaluate the deep academic value of generated surveys.
+Existing benchmarks typically use human-written surveys as the gold standard and evaluate the quality of generated surveys based on the LLM-as-a-judge paradigm.
+For example, SurveyBench \citep{yan2025surveyforge} directly selects human-written surveys based on researchers’ experience and evaluates generated surveys mainly in terms of outline structure and content relevance.
+In contrast, SurveyScope \citep{shi2025scisage} constructs its gold standard by combining objective metrics such as publication time and citation count with researchers’ judgment, and evaluates the content quality and citation accuracy of generated surveys.
+In addition, SurGE \citep{su2025surge} further incorporates human annotations based on criteria such as citation count and content coverage, and evaluates the generated surveys from multiple dimensions including citation accuracy and structural organization.

+However, these benchmarks lack human annotation for the academic dimensions of the surveys, and the evaluation metrics only assess the surface-level quality and fail to evaluate the academic value of generated surveys.